aimas/TuniErp-8.0/doc/reference/javascript.rst

     });

 All testing helpers and structures live in the ``openerp.testing`` module.
-Odoo tests live in a :func:`~openerp.testing.section`, which is itself part of a module.
+TuniERP tests live in a :func:`~openerp.testing.section`, which is itself part of a module.
 The first argument to a section is the name of the section, the second one is the section body.

 :func:`test <openerp.testing.case>`, provided by the
 :func:`~openerp.testing.section` to the callback, is used to register a given test case which will be run whenever the test runner actually does its job.
-Odoo Web test case use standard `QUnit assertions`_ within them.
+TuniERP Web test case use standard `QUnit assertions`_ within them.

 Launching the test runner at this point will run the test and display